Do Catfish Like Cold Water?

 Effectively locating catfish during the colder months of the year is much more crucial than during spring, summer, and fall.
 Have some patience with it and good things will come.

 Will Drift Fishing for Catfish Help with Lower Water Temperatures?

 It surely can.
 Drift fishing during any time of the year when catfish activity is slowed will help.
 This is due to simply covering more ground throughout the day and having a better chance at hitting the holes and underwater structure.
 The key is keeping the drift controlled and keeping things slow.
 Keep in mind, catfish aren’t quite as jumpy and fast swimming during the winter.

 Find a good drifting spot by locating other shad or bait fish, use some form of sonar/depth finder to locate deeper waters and begin your drift.
 If you haven’t drift fished for catfish in the past, here’s a guide I created to help.

 How Deep Do Catfish Go in the Winter?

 During the winter, catfish will go to the deepest points of the water.
 Catfish will find holes, logs, rocks, and other underwater structure and be at maximum depth during the winter.
 This holds true in rivers, ponds, and lakes.

-Depending on what species you prefer to target when catfishing, you may be wondering if channel catfish bite in cold water?
-Yes, channel catfish bite in cold water.
+Channel catfish do bite in cold water.
 In fact, ice fishing for channel catfish can be extremely effective with proper planning and preparation.
 Stick to ponds and lakes for the best chances of catching channel catfish in cold waters.